csoeller/pyme-install-docs/Installing-a-compiler-on-windows.md

 With the **Microsoft Build Tools for Visual Studio 2019** not available any more I tried the `Community - Free Download` from the [Visual Studio Downloads page](https://visualstudio.microsoft.com/downloads/).

 Selecting the `Free Download` button loads an executable installer.
-Running that exectuable installer pulls in the actual Visual Studio Installer which offers selecting components to be installed.
+Running that executable installer pulls in the actual Visual Studio Installer which offers selecting components to be installed.
 In the section `Desktop & Mobile` one can select `Desktop development with C++`, as shown below:

 ![](images/VisualC-build-tools-install.png)

 Once you select just this box and then start the actual install you are told the size of the installed components (I think it was ~9GB) and the download and install starts.

-Wait for that to complete, then you end up with this window:
+Wait for that to complete, then you presumable end up with this window (things keep changing over time with MS products - YMMV):

 ![](images/VisualC-build-tools-install-after-selection.png)

-You can stop the installer here and are done.
+You can exit the installer here and are done.

 If you click the `Modify` button you see this, which shows the installed components as below (in theory you could now select more components to be installed).
 We show it here only to illustrate the components that were installed.